 We are continuing to execute a well-defined strategy designed to expand gross margins.
 First, during 2021, we fully insourced console manufacturing at our own manufacturing facility in Tijuana, Mexico which we operate in collaboration with our outsourced business administration service provider, TACNA Services (TACNA).
 Second, during 2022, we moved production of a majority of Tablo cartridges from our contract manufacturer in Southeast Asia to a contract manufacturer in Mexico, which helped us achieve cost reductions through lower freight costs and mitigate against global supply chain challenges.
-Recently, we initiated production of Tablo cartridges in-house at our manufacturing facility in Mexico which we operate in collaboration with TACNA in an effort to help further our long-term gross margin expansion and supply continuity strategies and improve the flexibility of our operations.
+At the end of 2022, we initiated production of Tablo cartridges in-house at our manufacturing facility in Mexico which we operate in collaboration with TACNA in an effort to help further our long-term gross margin expansion and supply continuity strategies and improve the flexibility of our operations.
 Third, we will continue to use our design, engineering and manufacturing capabilities to help further advance and improve the efficiency of our manufacturing processes and lower our costs of production.
 Fourth, we will continue to utilize our cloud-based data system, as well as enhanced product performance, to help drive down the cost of service.
-Our ability to grow our business will depend in part on these and other measures to control the costs of our products being successful.
+Our ability to grow our business will depend in part on our ability to control the average selling prices of our products and services, including by selling higher-margin hardware and software accessories and consumables.
+In addition, our gross margin will further depend on the aforementioned and other measures to control the costs of our products.
 Likewise, it will be important that we effectively manage the costs of generating our service revenue.

-Impacts of the COVID-19 Pandemic and Other Macroeconomic Factors
+Impacts of Macroeconomic Factors